NadzTiwing/task-approval-app/README.md

    - Fill in the required information
    - Verify your email address
    - Add it to your `.env.local` file as `NEXT_PUBLIC_SENDGRID_SENDER`
-4.e.
-Test your integration:
-   - Make sure your sender email matches the verified email in SendGrid
-   - Start with the sandbox environment if available
-   - Monitor your email activity in the SendGrid dashboard

 5. Run the development server